nats/bl-cli/CONTRIBUTING.md

 Writing a unit test for a new command typically looks like this,

 1. Write your new command.
-2. If your new command depends on a mocked `godo` call, generate a mock for it.
-See [the section below](#godo-mocks) about regenerating mocks to learn how to do this.
+2. If your new command depends on a mocked `go-binarylane` call, generate a mock for it.
+See [the section below](#go-binarylane-mocks) about regenerating mocks to learn how to do this.
 3. Use your new mocks to stub out the API call, and write a test case.
 We use `github.com/stretchr/testify/assert` for our assertions.
 Test cases typically look like the following:
     ```go
     func TestMyNewCommand(t *testing.T) {
-        // Use the `withTestClient` helper to access our tets config, as well as the godo API
+        // Use the `withTestClient` helper to access our tets config, as well as the go-binarylane API
         // mocks.
         withTestClient(t, func(config *CmdConfig, tm *tcMocks) {
-            // Mock the godo API call.
+            // Mock the go-binarylane API call.
             tm.myNewCommandMock.EXPECT().Get("some-value").Return("some-other-value")

             // Optionally add a CLI argument.